 Many people are projecting on their food from past programming, trauma and old emotions.
 I created The Feeling Diet process to help you reinstate a NEW relationship with food as you release the past!

 Let me help you begin…

-1. Over the holidays, I am here to help you stay connected to yourself!
-I don’t want you to spin out of control for the next two months and feel depleted at the end of 2019.
+1. I am here to help you stay connected to yourself!
 I created this private group to support you for the next two months!
-Head here to JOIN my complementary Facebook Group: Feel your way thru the Holidays!
+Head here to JOIN my complementary Facebook Group: Nourish with Heather

 Your no more yo-yo leader,